Justin8912/playground/rateLimiter/readme.md

 I will have a couple main goals for this project:
 1. Understand the algorithms and their tradeoffs
-2. Implement them in code
+2. Implement them in code for non-distributed and distributed systems
-3. Benchmark their performance
+3. Benchmark their performance by calculating the latency each middleware adds to a request
 4. Write tests to verify correctness
 5. Document the implementations and findings